makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       to distinguish well-trained versus poorly trained models
 * distribution of α values in GPT versus GPT2-small
   * Figure 6b shows the histogram (empirical density), for all layers
-  * The older deﬁcient GPT has numerous unusually large α exponents
+  * The older deficient GPT has numerous unusually large α exponents
-    * ie not well-described by a PL ﬁt
+    * ie not well-described by a PL fit
     * as expected: a poorly trained model will lack good (ie small α) PL behavior in many/most layers
   * nL the newer improved GPT2-small model has, on average, smaller α values